 Let’s talk a little bit about the difference between vegan and plant-based.
 While they’re very similar, you may be vegan but not eat a whole food plant-based diet or you may eat a plant-based diet but not necessarily be vegan.

 Veganism is the practice of minimizing harm to all animals by abstaining from animal products such as meat, fish, dairy, eggs, honey, gelatin, lanolin, wool, fur, silk, suede, and leather.
 It is more than a diet, it is a way of living that seeks to exclude all forms of exploitation and cruelty to animals for food, clothing or any other purpose.

-To technically call yourself vegan, it would mean no down comforters, no wool socks, no honey, no gelatin-based candy and of course, no eating dairy, eggs, meat or fish.
+To technically be vegan, it would mean no down comforters, no wool socks, no honey, no gelatin-based candy and of course, no eating dairy, eggs, meat or fish.

 Plant-Based vs Whole Food Plant-Based

 A plant-based or vegan diet could technically be made up of processed food, sugars, refined grains and unhealthy fats, that’s where whole food plant-based comes in.
 A whole food plant-based aims to minimize or eliminate processed foods and stick to foods as close to their natural state as possible.

 By eating unrefined foods we are able to take advantage of all the macro and micronutrients we need but none of the junk we don’t.
 Reducing refined sugars, grains and oils is important in reducing inflammation.

 More Reading: Anti-Inflammatory Living to Heal Inflammation Naturally

 Tips Before Starting Your Plant-Based Journey

 There are a few aspects of healthy eating that I find to be key to success.
 Review these tips before you get started.